Teach kindness in your classroom. Our world needs it now more than ever.

 This two-minute (wordless) animated video by A Better World illustrates how small acts of kindness can change the feelings and attitudes of others and can cause the kindness to be passed on.

-- K-2 Lesson Plans: Kindness is Cooler, Mrs. Ruler, The Kindness Quilt, and The Kindness Quilt
+- K-2 Lesson Plans: Kindness is Cooler, Mrs. Ruler; The Kindness Quilt; and Each Kindness

 - 3-6 Lesson Plans: Pay It Forward Kids: Small Acts, Big Change